Kleverlandish

-Kleverlandish (Kleverlands or Kleeflands; Kleverländisch) is a group of Low Franconian dialects spoken on both sides of the Dutch-German border along the Meuse and Rhine rivers.
+Kleverlandish (Kleverlands; Kleverländisch) is a group of Low Franconian dialects spoken on both sides of the Dutch-German border along the Meuse and Rhine rivers.

 Extent and terminology

 Kleverlandish varieties are spoken in the Netherlands in the northernmost part of Dutch Limburg, in the northeasternmost part of North Brabant (Land van Cuijk), and in the southeastern part of Gelderland (around Nijmegen and around Zevenaar and 's-Heerenberg in the Liemers region), and in Germany in the districts of Cleves and Wesel in northwestern North Rhine-Westphalia.
-To the northeast, Kleverlandish borders on the Low Saxon speech area, its western border is the diphthongisation line.
+To the northeast, Kleverlandish borders on the Low Saxon speech area, while its western border is the diphthongisation line.
 Traditionally, its southern extent bordering on the South Low Franconian dialect group (commonly called "Limburgish" in Belgium and the Netherlands) is defined by the Uerdingen line (the ik-ich-isogloss), but many Dutch and German scholars place the boundary further to the north based on wider criteria than the ik-ich-isogloss.
 (Note: Thus, the dialects of e.g. Venlo, Moers and Duisburg are excluded from Kleverlandish.)

 Originally, the term Kleverländisch (Note: From German Kleverland 'Land of Cleves'.) referred only to the dialects in the German part of the speech area, which are also called Niederrheinsch ('Low Rhenish') in traditional German dialectology.
 (Note: E.g. (Wiesinger 2017): "Mit „Niederrheinisch“ bezeichnen wir im Anschluß an 49.
 WENKER den von südlich-ripuarischen Eigenheiten freien niederfränkischen Raum am deutschen Niederrhein, der als Teilgebiet des Gesamtniederfränkischen in der Regionalforschung vielfach als „Kleverländisch“ bezeichnet wird.")
 The dialects on the Dutch side were first classified as a distinct group by te Winkel (1898) (as "Saxon-East Franconian") and Van Ginneken (1917) ("Guelderish-Limburgish").
 The close affinity between these dialect areas had long been recognized by Dutch and German scholars; (Note: E.g. (Weijnen 1958): "Tot het Noordlimburgs reken ik het gebied ten noorden van de Uerdinger- en mich-linie [...]
 Het sluit aan bij de dialecten van het Land van Cuyk, het Land van Nijmegen, de Over-Betuwe, de Lijmers en het Oostijsels [...]
 Ook is er sterke verwantschap met het Cleefs." ('I consider the area north of the Uerdingen and the mich line as North Limburgian [...] it agrees with the dialects of Land van Cuyk, Land van Nijmegen, Upper Betuwe, Lijmers and Oostijsel [...] there is also a strong affinity with the dialect of Cleves.')) but it was the Belgian dialectologist Jan Goossens who first extended the scope of the term "Kleverlandish" to include all varieties on both sides of the border.